 Establishing Value: White papers, case studies, articles, blog posts, and other in-depth resource types provide potential customers with useful, actionable information.
 These aren’t about closing a sale; they’re about helping customers see you as a valuable resource and positioning yourself as a thought leader in the industry.
 When people are looking to make B2B decisions they want facts and data to support their decision making, therefore this should be the focus of your content marketing strategy.

-Develop Trust: For decision makers to trust you, it’s important to show them that you not only understand your products and services, but that you also understand their business and it’s particular needs.
+Develop Trust: For decision-makers to trust you, it’s important to show them that you not only understand your products and services, but also you also understand their business and their particular needs.
 Developing content around the needs and interests of your client base will further show your dedication toward their business and allow them to gain trust in you.